creativescala/creative-scala/src/pages/turtles/turtles.md

 <div class="solution">
 Each side of the polygon requires two turtle instructions: a `forward` and a `turn`.
 Thus drawing a pentagon requires ten instructions, and in general n sides requires 2n instructions.
 Using `map` we cannot change the number of elements in a list.
 Therefore mapping `1 to n`, as we did int the code above, won't work.
-We could map over `1 to (n*2)`, and on, say, odd number move forward and on even numbers turn, but this is rather inelegant.
+We could map over `1 to (n*2)`, and on, say, odd numbers move forward and on even numbers turn, but this is rather inelegant.
 It seems it would be simpler if we had an abstraction like `map` that allowed us to change the number of elements in the list as well as transform the individual elements.
 </div>